bcmi/RETAB-Weak-Shot-Semantic-Segmentation/README.md

 cd RETAB && ln -s ${VOC12HOME} VOC2012 && cd ..
 ```

 Following the category split rule in PASCAL-5i, which is commonly used in few-shot segmentation, we evenly divide the 20 foreground categories into four folds (Fold 0,1,2,3).
 Categories in each fold are regarded as 5 novel categories, and the remaining categories (including background) are regarded as 16 base categories.
 We further divide 10582 training samples into base samples and novel samples for each fold.
-The list of base/novel samples can be found at ```RETAB/voc12/trainaug_fold*_base.txt```/```RETAB/voc12/trainaug_fold*_novel.txt```.
+The list of base samples and novel samples can be found at ```RETAB/voc12/trainaug_fold*_base.txt``` and ```RETAB/voc12/trainaug_fold*_novel.txt```, respectively.

 ## Use [PSA](https://github.com/jiwoon-ahn/psa) to generate & evaluate initial CAM
 Download [AffinityNet weights (ResNet-38)](https://drive.google.com/file/d/1xESB7017zlZHqxEWuh1Rb89UhjTGIKOA/view?usp=sharing), and put it under ```psa/best/``` to form ```psa/best/res38_cls.pth```.
 Then, run: